Terenceonye/printf/README.md

-# printf
+# A COLLABORATION TO CUSTOM THE printf FUNCTION
-ALX task for better mastery of C programming language
+BY TERENCE ONYEWEKE AND TATIANE